 If you have exceeded the target count, randomly subsample the target count of organisms.
 This may be accomplished by placing the organisms into a Petri dish that has been subdivided evenly into 16 squares.
 With the aid of a dissecting microscope, remove and discard any terrestrial organisms, pieces of worms and other organisms without heads which may have accidentally been included.
 If still not within the target range, randomly select a square in the Petri dish and remove all the organisms in that square.
 Repeat this process until you have the target number of individuals.

-If an obvious organism is observed but its grid number was not selected and no examples of that organism were present in the grids that were selected, you may note that organism as qualitatively observed.
+If an obvious organism is observed but its grid number was not selected and no examples of that organism were present in the grids that were selected, you may note on the benchsheet or in the database that the organism was qualitatively observed.
 Do not include the organism in the analysis.

 Record the number of squares, grids and aliquots selected (e.g., 8/24, 2/12, 1/4) to enable conversion to total abundance present in the original sample.
 Failure to record the number of squares and grids selected (out of the total possible) compromises the usefulness of the data.
 Save any remaining material in the third container and the remaining squares from the second tray in separate air-tight containers until both portions have been completely processed.
 This material may be necessary if the target counts fall below the acceptable range during the identification process.